 In the meantime, we have little choice but to continue handing over our information to websites and mobile applications every day.
 We also have little insight into how this shared data is used, kept, safeguarded or sold off.
 Instead, headlines keep us alert to the current state of our privacy—and only in the event of a news-worthy attack or violation.

-This doesn’t mean we must throw in the towel, but we desperately need to adapt.
-Unfortunately, security isn’t enough.
+This doesn’t mean we have to throw in the towel, but we desperately need to adapt.
+Unfortunately security isn’t enough.
 Instead, it’s time to reframe the issue and look to other and parallel domains.
 This is the journey that led us to founding Piiano.
 Leveraging our experience on both sides of the security fence and the brilliance of dozens of CISOs, here’s what we discovered:

 If we want our secrets to remain safe, we need to focus on keeping information private just as earnestly as we try preventing bad actors from accessing it.
 In other words, good customer security starts with good privacy.

 It’s important to understand how and why privacy doesn’t conflate with security.
 Where security is concerned with protecting information, privacy is concerned with its use.
 More importantly, privacy is the failsafe for inevitable security gaps.
 For example, pseudonymization—the method of segregating and scrubbing customer data—is entirely unique to the privacy domain.
 With PII (personally identifiable information) stored elsewhere, PII-sanitized datasets virtually eliminate risk to customer privacy.
 There’s no breach notification required/involved for stolen PII-sanitized data sets per GDPR regulation.
 Brand damage around such leaks is minimal, and little legal action is required after.
 However, the spotlight continues to shine so brightly on security that few resources or attention are spared to make this happen.